mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.0/index.md

 ### DKP Insights

 This new predictive analytics tool provides greater support productivity, speed, and reduced costs.
-An [Insights](../../insights/) module integrated into DKP collects configuration, logs, events, and metrics from DKP deployments and generates predictive insights on potential issues of varying levels.
-These insights enable you to proactively identify and resolve issues that can save you a lot of time and money by not escalating to D2iQ's support.
+The [DKP Insights](../../insights/) Engine collects events and metrics on the Attached cluster, and uses rule-based heuristics on potential problems of varying criticality, so they can be quickly identified and resolved.
+These Insights are then forwarded and displayed in the DKP Insights Dashboard, where it assists you with routine tasks such as:

+- Resolving common issues
+- Monitoring resource usage
+- Checking security issues
+- Verifying workloads and clusters follow best practices

 ## Component updates